atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 [
 -‘ there whore nor rogue in wy family,
-I V nor in Mr. jefferson’s neither— —
+I V nor in Mr. jefferson’s neither--—
-^ st, fo says he, my dear — for it was hest told no as how your fon was in new st gate for debauching miss Lumley, 'st while young lumley had got youf' st daughter with child; that) Smith, that st notorious villain, had done The Same I st by Mist Polly; and io the two young
+^ st, fo says he, my dear --for it was hest told no as how your fon was in new st gate for debauching miss Lumley, 'st while young lumley had got youf' st daughter with child; that) Smith, that st notorious villain, had done The Same I st by Mist Polly; and io the two young